Safawi Rasid: 2019 season

-During the 2019 AFC Champions League group stages Safawi scored a curler goal against Chinese club Shandong Luneng that made him win the AFC 'Goal of the Decade'.
+During the 2019 AFC Champions League group stages, Safawi scored a curler goal against Chinese club Shandong Luneng that made him win the AFC 'Goal of the Decade'.

 Portimonense (loan)

-Safawi joined Portuguese Primeira Liga club Portimonense from Johor Darul Ta'zim on a season long loan.
+Safawi joined Portuguese Primeira Liga club Portimonense from Johor Darul Ta'zim on a season-long loan.
 He made his debut for the U-23 side on 16 October 2020, which ended in a 3–1 loss against Sporting CP U23.
-The loan was cut short at the end of December 2020 because of lack of playing time given by the coach, making Safawi leave without any first team appearances.
+The loan was cut short at the end of December 2020 because of lack of playing time given by the coach, making Safawi leave without any first-team appearances.

 2021 season

-During the opening match of the 2021 Malaysia Super League against Kedah during the Piala Sumbangsih on 5 March, he scored his goal for the club after return from loan spell in Portugal.
-However, in the next match against UiTM, Safawi injured his knee, making him out for three months.
+During the opening match of the 2021 Malaysia Super League against Kedah during the Piala Sumbangsih on 5 March, he scored his goal for the club after returning from a loan spell in Portugal.
+However, in the next match against UiTM, Safawi injured his knee, keeping him out for three months.

 2022 season

-Safawi went on to score 4 goals and contributing 6 assists in 26 appearances in the 2022 season including an crucial assist to Bergson where he went on to scored a 2–1 win against Korean club Ulsan Hyundai in the 2022 AFC Champions League group stage match.
+Safawi went on to score 4 goals and contribute 6 assists in 26 appearances in the 2022 season, including a crucial assist to Bergson, where he went on to score the first goal in a 2–1 win against Korean club Ulsan Hyundai in the 2022 AFC Champions League group stage match.

 Ratchaburi (loan)

-On 4 December 2022, Ratchaburi chairman Tanawat Nitikanchana has announced that the club have signed Safawi during the 2022–23 Thai League 1 transfer window.
+On 4 December 2022, Ratchaburi chairman Tanawat Nitikanchana announced that the club had signed Safawi during the 2022–23 Thai League 1 transfer window.
 He made his debut for the team on 21 January 2023, which ended in a 2–0 lost against Khon Kaen United.
-On 19 March, in his 9th appearance in the league, Safawi nets his first goal in the Thai League 1 during the 2–1 win against Chonburi.
+On 19 March, in his 9th appearance in the league, Safawi netted his first goal in the Thai League 1 during the 2–1 win against Chonburi.

-Loan to Terengganu
+Terengganu (loan)

-On 12 February 2024, It was announced that Safawi had agreed to signed with Terengganu on loan ahead of the 2024–25 season.
-Safawi went on to have a good record with Terengganu scoring 18 goals and contributing 4 assists in 36 appearances for the club in all competition played.
+On 12 February 2024, it was announced that Safawi had agreed to sign with Terengganu on loan ahead of the 2024–25 season.
+Safawi went on to have a good record with Terengganu, scoring 18 goals and contributing 4 assists in 36 appearances for the club in all competitions played.

-Kuala Lumpur City
+Kuala Lumpur City (loan)

-On 2 July 2025, Safawi officially signed for Kuala Lumpur City on a permanent contract leaving Johor Darul Ta'zim after seven years with the club.
+On 2 July 2025, Safawi officially signed for Kuala Lumpur City on a loan move.

+He was praised by pundits for his return to form while at the club, with Safawi scoring 6 goals and notching 2 assists in 11 games by the end of 2025.
+By 23 February 2026, Safawi hit double figures after scoring a brace in a 4-0 thrashing against Bruneian team DPMM, helping KL City rise to third in the league table.
+During the next gameweek, a late 95th-minute strike by Safawi in a narrow 2-1 win against Melaka enabled KL City to surge up to second place in the Malaysia Super League, behind Johor Darul Ta'zim.

+At the end of his loan spell, Safawi became the league's top local goalscorer, with 13 goals scored in 23 matches.
+He was also the third-joint top goalscorer, tied with Ronald Ngah and Jairo, and behind Chrigor and Bergson.